 The Company's periodic corporate reports are subject to comprehensive review and auditing.
 Each report has a nominated owner who is responsible for collecting and verifying source information from the Company's business units across the world.
-This process often involves external consultants, such as the preparation of the Company's updated Environmental, Social and Governance (ESG) Report, which is being prepared with the assistance of experienced third party experts to align with the Global Reporting Initiative standards.
+This process often involves external consultants, such as the preparation of the Company's updated ESG Report, which in FY2022 is being updated and again prepared with the assistance of experienced third party experts to align with the Global Reporting Initiative standards.
 This process ensures that the Company is satisfied that any reports that are issued by the Company are materially accurate, balanced and provides investors with appropriate information to make informed investment decisions.